Epidural anesthesia is a medicine placed into the space around the spinal cord. It will block feeling in the belly and legs.

 A needle will then be inserted into your lower back.
 A small tube will be threaded through the needle.
 It will be passed into the space around your spinal cord.
-The needle will be removed and the catheter taped to your back.
-The medicine will be given through the catheter.
+The needle will be removed and the tube will be taped to your back.
+The medicine will be given through the tube.
 More medicine may be given through the tube so that the numbness lasts until the baby is born.

 How Long Will It Take?

 It will only take a few minutes to place the tube.
-You should feel some pain relief within a few minutes.
+Pain relief will happen within a few minutes.
 The full effect should happen within 20 minutes.

 You and the baby will be closely watched for changes.
 Other care for delivery will continue.

-A tingling feeling may be felt as the anesthesia is wearing off.
-You may need help to walk until the anesthesia wears off completely.
+A tingling feeling may be felt as the anesthesia wears off.
+You may need help to walk until the anesthesia fully wears off.